Ghost Festival: Taiwan

-Traditionally including a dance festival called Bon Odori, Obon has existed in Japan for more than 500 years.
-In modern Japan, it is held on July 15 in the eastern part (Kantō) and on August 15 in the western part (Kansai).
-In Okinawa and the Amami Islands, it is celebrated as in China, on the 15th day of the 7th lunar month.
-In 2019, Obon was held on the same date in Kansai, Okinawa and the Amami Islands, as August 15 on that year, was also the 15th day of the 7th lunar month.

 Vietnam

-This festival is originally known as Tết Trung Nguyên and is viewed as a time for the pardoning of condemned souls who are released from hell.
+This festival is known as Tết Trung Nguyên and is viewed as a time for the pardoning of condemned souls who are released from hell.
 The "homeless" should be "fed" and appeased with offerings of food.
 Merits for the living are also earned by the release of birds and fish.
-The lunar month in which the festival takes place is colloquially known as Tháng Cô Hồn - the month of lonely spirits, and believed to be haunted and particularly unlucky.
+The lunisolar month in which the festival takes place is colloquially known as Tháng Cô Hồn - the month of lonely spirits, and believed to be haunted and particularly unlucky.

 Influenced by Buddhism, this holiday coincides with Vu Lan, the Vietnamese transliteration for Ullambana.

 In modern times, Vu Lan is also seen as Parents' Day.
 People with living parents would bear a red rose and would give thanks while those without can choose to bear a white rose; and attend services to pray for the deceased.